AfeenaG/EnterpriseDataQualityAssessmentFramework/README.md

 # Enterprise Data Quality Assessment Framework

-> A reusable framework for assessing, profiling, prioritizing, and improving data quality across enterprise datasets.
+> A reusable framework for profiling, assessing, prioritizing, and improving enterprise data quality using SQL, Python, and modern data governance principles.

 ---

 ## Overview

-This repository documents my structured approach for performing enterprise data quality assessments.
+This repository documents my structured approach to performing enterprise data quality assessments.

-The framework combines SQL profiling, business analysis, root cause analysis, and data governance principles to identify data quality issues, assess business impact, prioritize remediation activities, and recommend long-term preventive controls.
+The framework combines data profiling, business analysis, root cause analysis, and data governance to identify data quality issues, assess business impact, prioritize remediation efforts, and recommend long-term preventive controls.

-Although this methodology can be applied to any structured dataset, it is particularly suited for operational systems, regulatory reporting, government datasets, and enterprise data warehouses.
+Although the examples throughout this repository are illustrative, the methodology can be applied across operational databases, data warehouses, analytics platforms, regulatory reporting systems, and enterprise applications.

 ---

+> **Disclaimer**

+This repository demonstrates a reusable enterprise data quality assessment framework developed for professional and educational purposes.

+All examples, SQL templates, visualizations, and metrics are illustrative and are intended to demonstrate methodology only.
+They do not represent any production, proprietary, confidential, or client-specific datasets.

+---

 # Objectives

-The objectives of a data quality assessment are to:
+The objective of a data quality assessment is to:

 - Assess the overall health of a dataset
 - Identify data quality issues using recognized quality dimensions
 - Quantify the impact of each issue
-- Determine the root cause
+- Determine the underlying root cause
 - Prioritize remediation based on business risk
-- Recommend corrective and preventive actions
+- Recommend corrective and preventive controls
 - Strengthen enterprise data governance

 ---